Glycated hemoglobin: Mapping from A1c to estimated average glucose

-Normal, prediabetic, and diabetic range
+Normal, prediabetic, and diabetic ranges

-The 2010 American Diabetes Association Standards of Medical Care in Diabetes added the =HbA1c ≥ 48 mmol/mol (≥6.5 DCCT %) as another criterion for the diagnosis of diabetes.
+The 2010 American Diabetes Association Standards of Medical Care in Diabetes added the HbA1c ≥ 48 mmol/mol (≥6.5 DCCT %) as another criterion for the diagnosis of diabetes.

 Indications and uses

 Glycated hemoglobin testing is recommended for both checking the blood sugar control in people who might be prediabetic and monitoring blood sugar control in patients with more elevated levels, termed diabetes mellitus.
 For a single blood sample, it provides far more revealing information on glycemic behavior than a fasting blood sugar value.
 However, fasting blood sugar tests are crucial in making treatment decisions.
 The American Diabetes Association guidelines are similar to others in advising that the glycated hemoglobin test be performed at least twice a year in patients with diabetes who are meeting treatment goals (and who have stable glycemic control) and quarterly in patients with diabetes whose therapy has changed or who are not meeting glycemic goals.

 Glycated hemoglobin measurement is not appropriate where a change in diet or treatment has been made within six weeks.
 Likewise, the test assumes a normal red blood cell aging process and mix of hemoglobin subtypes (predominantly HbA in normal adults).
 Hence, people with recent blood loss, hemolytic anemia, or genetic differences in the hemoglobin molecule (hemoglobinopathy) such as sickle-cell disease and other conditions, as well as those who have donated blood recently, are not suitable for this test.

-Due to glycated hemoglobin's variability (as shown in the table above), additional measures should be checked in patients at or near recommended goals.
+Due to glycated hemoglobin's variability, additional measures should be checked in patients at or near recommended goals.
 People with HbA1c values at 64 mmol/mol or less should be provided additional testing to determine whether the HbA1c values are due to averaging out high blood glucose (hyperglycemia) with low blood glucose (hypoglycemia) or the HbA1c is more reflective of an elevated blood glucose that does not vary much throughout the day.
 Devices such as continuous blood glucose monitoring allow people with diabetes to determine their blood glucose levels on a continuous basis, testing every few minutes.
-Continuous use of blood glucose monitors is becoming more common, and the devices are covered by many health insurance plans, but not by Medicare in the United States.
+Continuous use of blood glucose monitors is becoming more common, and the devices are covered by many health insurance plans, including Medicare in the United States.
 The supplies tend to be expensive, since the sensors must be changed at least every 2 weeks.
 Another useful test in determining if HbA1c values are due to wide variations of blood glucose throughout the day is 1,5-anhydroglucitol, also known as GlycoMark.
 GlycoMark reflects only the times that the person experiences hyperglycemia above 180 mg/dL over a two-week period.